-It seems like as soon as summer hits everybody starts talking about lavender, and for good reason!
+It seems like as soon as summer hits, everybody starts talking about growing lavender, and for good reason!
 Lavender is a gorgeous ornamental with a dazzling fragrance, it has a wonderful delicate flavor that adds depth to many different types of recipes, and it is one of the most popular ingredients in natural beauty recipes and aromatherapy.
 All of that, plus it is hardy, drought resistant, beneficial to bees, and deer and rabbits leave it alone.

-Lavender can be a bit tricky to grow and keep properly so that it is tidy and healthy, but this essential guide to lavender will provide you with a few tips that will help keep your lavender in top shape for years to come and the know-how you need to prune, propagate, and use this versatile garden staple.
+Lavender can be a bit tricky to grow and keep properly so that it is tidy and healthy, but this essential guide to growing lavender will provide you with a few tips that will help keep your lavender in top shape for years to come and the know-how you need to prune, propagate, and use this versatile garden staple.

 Types of Lavender

 While there are many varietals in different sizes, scents, and colors, lavender plants fall into two main categories: English and Spanish.